 7. Black Friday trilogy

-A three-part episode – “Black Friday,” “A Song of Ass and Fire” and “Titties and Dragons” – this episode comments upon the consumerism as the boys ploy to achieve discounts on next-gen consoles.
+A three-part episode – “Black Friday,” “A Song of Ass and Fire,” and “Titties and Dragons” – this episode comments upon consumerism as the boy’s ploy to achieve discounts on next-gen consoles.
 Dealing with Xbox Ones, PS4s and Nintendo Wii Us, the trilogy is packed with nifty references and twists.
-A well-scripted episode, ‘Black Friday’ is a cerebral and coherent take on our society which is often blurred with the rising materialism and consumerism.
+A well-scripted episode, ‘Black Friday’ is a cerebral and coherent take on our society, often blurred by rising materialism and consumerism.

 6. 200 and 201